Mammoth Cave National Park: Geology

-Mammoth Cave developed in thick Mississippian-aged limestone strata capped by a layer of sandstone, which has made the system remarkably stable.
-It is known to include more than 426 mi of passageway.
+Mammoth Cave developed approximately 330 million years ago in thick Mississippian-aged limestone strata – along with some dolomite, siltstone and shale – capped by a layer of sandstone, which has made the system remarkably stable.
+The various sedimentary rock found in the location are generally found in marine areas, which along with fossil evidence showed that Kentucky was once part of an ancient sea.
+Overall, the cave system is known to include more than 426 mi of passageway.
 New discoveries and connections add several miles/kilometers to this figure each year.

 The upper sandstone member is known as the Big Clifty Sandstone.
 Thin, sparse layers of limestone interspersed within the sandstone give rise to an epikarstic zone, in which tiny conduits (cave passages too small to enter) are dissolved by the natural acidity of groundwater.
 The epikarstic zone concentrates local flows of runoff into high-elevation springs which emerge at the edges of ridges.
 The resurgent water from these springs typically flows briefly on the surface before sinking underground again at the elevation of contact between the sandstone caprock and the underlying massive limestones.
 It is in these underlying massive limestone layers that the human-explorable caves of the region have naturally developed.